LyCrash/ESP32Cam-ObjectCounting/README.md

 ## Setup:

     - Configure ESP32-CAM code with appropriate Wi-Fi credentials in the file `capture-esp32cam.ino`
     - Upload the ESP32-CAM code on the module using Arduino IDE.
+    - Grap the ip address printed and update the url variabe in the server code.
     - Ensure the server has all requirements installed.
     - Run the server code to start object detection/counting.